James Gomez (politician): Workers' Party

 PAP candidate Inderjit Singh speculated that Gomez's non-submission of the form may have been an intentional ploy to try to gain publicity and cause confusion.
 Gomez responded by insisting that he had made a genuine mistake and called for others to "move on" from the issue.
-On the eve of polling day, the Workers' Party leader, Low Thia Khiang, backed Gomez and stated that "the incident was merely an unintentional omission, a mistake made while busy".
+On the eve of polling day, the WP leader, Low Thia Khiang, backed Gomez and stated that "the incident was merely an unintentional omission, a mistake made while busy".
 However Deputy Prime Minister Wong Kan Seng said that the facts showed that Gomez had lied.

 On polling day, Gomez and his Workers' Party colleagues in Aljunied GRC lost to the PAP's team by 56,593 votes (43.9%) to 74,843 (56.1%).
-This was the highest percentage of the vote garnered by any opposition losing candidates, and was therefore enough to secure one of the team's members (Party Chairman Sylvia Lim) a seat as a Non-Constituency Member of Parliament (NCMP).
+This was the highest percentage of the vote garnered by any opposition losing candidates, and was therefore enough to secure one of the team's members a seat as a Non-Constituency Member of Parliament (NCMP).
+Lim took up the NCMP seat.

 Immediately after the election, the Elections Department filed a complaint about Gomez threatening a member of their staff by saying there would be "consequences" if his form has been lost.

 On 8 May, two days after the election, Gomez was stopped by police at Changi Airport and prevented from boarding a flight to Stockholm (where he worked at the time for the International Institute for Democracy and Electoral Assistance).
 He was held for questioning over whether he had committed criminal intimidation in his dealings with the Elections Department.
-Gomez and other members of the Workers' Party, including Low Thia Kiang and Sylvia Lim, were questioned regarding the issue.
+Gomez and other members of the Workers' Party, including Low and Lim, were questioned regarding the issue.
 On 9 May, Gomez was questioned for a second time for five hours, and for a third time on 10 May for three hours.
 Meanwhile, Low assured police that there would be full co-operation with the police on the matter.